Delegate app registration permissions in Microsoft Entra ID

 - Cloud Application Administrator: Users in this role have the same permissions as the Application Administrator role, excluding the ability to manage application proxy.
 Users assigned to this role are not added as owners when creating new application registrations or enterprise applications.

-For more information and to view the description for these roles, see Azure AD built-in roles.
+For more information and to view the description for these roles, see Microsoft Entra built-in roles.

-Follow the instructions in the Assign roles to users with Azure Active Directory how-to guide to assign the Application Administrator or Cloud Application Administrator roles.
+Follow the instructions in the Assign roles to users with Microsoft Entra ID how-to guide to assign the Application Administrator or Cloud Application Administrator roles.

 Application Administrators and Cloud Application Administrators can add credentials to an application and use those credentials to impersonate the application’s identity.
 The application may have permissions that are an elevation of privilege over the admin role's permissions.
 An admin in this role could potentially create or update users or other objects while impersonating the application, depending on the application's permissions.
 Neither role grants the ability to manage Conditional Access settings.